yuhangle/Endstone_TianyanPlugin/README_eng.md

 - **Ban Players by Device ID:** Blocks any player using a banned device (with the same device ID) from joining the server.
 - **Anti-Spam:** Automatically bans players who send excessive messages (more than 6 within 10 seconds) or commands (more than 12 within 10 seconds).
 An administrator must be contacted to lift the ban.

+## Additional Features

+### Restore Player-Triggered Block Destruction and Placement

+The Tianyan plugin supports restoring blocks destroyed or placed directly by players.
+This feature uses the `setblock` command to restore blocks based on data from the database.
+However, it cannot recover specific details such as the contents of chests.
+As an experimental feature, full restoration cannot be guaranteed.

+### View Player Inventory

+The Tianyan plugin allows viewing the items in a player's inventory.

 # Installation, Configuration, and Usage

 ## Installing Endstone